-This Vegan Caesar Salad recipe with roasted cabbage is a warm and comforting twist on the supper club classic.
-It’s good enough to eat with your hands!
+Vegan Roasted Cabbage Caesar Salad is a warm and comforting twist on the supper club classic.

-A vegan Caesar salad recipe with a twist!
-The supper-club classic gets an upgrade with warm, roasted cabbage and creamy, high-protein dressing made from silken tofu.
+A vegan Caesar salad recipe with a twist.
+Warm, roasted cabbage and creamy, high-protein dressing made from silken tofu and caper brine.

 - 1 head green cabbage, sliced into 1-inch rounds

 - 1 tablespoon grapeseed oil (or cooking oil of choice)

 - Salt and pepper

 - ½ cup silken tofu (such as Nasoya brand)

 - 3 tablespoons apple cider vinegar

 - 1 tablespoon caper brine (the liquid from jarred capers)

 - 1 tablespoon chopped garlic (about 3 cloves)